ICD-10 Delayed. What Hospices Should Do

 On April 1, 2014 President Obama signed into law the “Protecting Access to Medicare Act of 2014.”
 The main component of the law was a one year “patch” in the SGR (Sustainable Growth Rate, which impacts how much physicians are reimbursed by the Medicare program).
 But tucked deep inside the bill was a single sentence (Section 212), which directed the US Department of Health and Human Services to delay until at least October 1, 2015 the implementation of planned transition to ICD-10.

-So it seems that hospice providers have at least a year’s reprieve for the implementation deadline (at least for now).
+So it seems that hospice providers have at least a year’s reprieve for the implementation deadline (at least for this current ICD-10 delay).

 What is the new deadline?

 Although the law stipulates that DHHS cannot implement ICD-10 before October 1, 2015, it doesn’t stipulate exactly when the conversion will take place.
 That decision will be left up to DHHS and thus far no new specific deadline has been set.
 Hospices need to remain vigilant to make sure they don’t miss the announcement of the new deadline.
 But until the new deadline is announced, hospices should assume and prepare as if October 1, 2015 is the new ICD-10 conversion date.

 Stretch, but don’t stop